287mdsahil/lexical_analyzer/README.md

 ### Execution

 Use the `java` command.
 Link the compiled binaries in the classpath.
 Refer to classes by their fully qualified package name before the class name.
 The `<output_symbol_table_file>` is optional; if not given, the symbol table will be printed to the console.
-The `-v`, is an optional flag which when enabled displays the intermediate regex trees, NFAs and DFAs on the console.
+The argument `-v` is an optional flag, which when enabled displays the intermediate regex trees, NFAs and DFAs on the console.

 ```
 syntax analyzer>java -cp bin/ Main <regex_file> <program_file> [<output_symbol_table_file>] [-v]